Randy Ellis

-Randy Ellis from Queen's University in Kingston, Ontario, was named Fellow of the Institute of Electrical and Electronics Engineers (IEEE) in 2015 for contributions to image guided surgical technology.
+Randy Ellis is a professor and Queen's Research Chair in Computer Assisted Surgery in the School of Computing Queen's University in Kingston, Ontario.
+He was named Fellow of the Institute of Electrical and Electronics Engineers (IEEE) in 2015 for contributions to image guided surgical technology.
+He is also a Fellow of the American Society of Mechanical Engineers (ASME).